What is a Parish Council?

 Tattingstone Parish Council is the first tier of a three-tier system of local government, with Babergh District Council, (in this area) and Suffolk County Council being the next two tiers, all elected by people within the region.

 Our Babergh District Councillor for Alton Ward is Jane Gould and our Suffolk Councillor is David Wood.

 The Council has a set of rules called Standing Orders by which the Council, its elected Members and its Officers conduct their activities.

-The Parish Council delivers a range of services at a community level and their role is to represent the local community, provide services to meet local needs and improve quality of life and community well being.
+The Parish Council delivers a range of services at a community level and its role is to represent the local community, provide services to meet local needs and improve quality of life and community well being.